 How clean is the indoor air you breathe, and how can you make it cleaner?
-Between the ongoing COVID-19 pandemic, seasonal wildfires and the fall allergy season, those are questions many are asking.
-Several home appliances can help reduce indoor pollutants, but an air cleaner is your go-to product if you are focused on improving … Continue reading "How to Choose the Best Air Cleaner for Your Home"
+Between the ongoing COVID-19 pandemic, seasonal wildfires and spring allergy season, those are questions many are asking.
+Several home appliances can help reduce indoor pollutants, but an air cleaner is your go-to product if you are focused on improving the … Continue reading "How to Choose the Best Air Cleaner for Your Home"

 Before we jump into 2018, let’s take a moment to revisit our most-read posts from 2017.
 We covered a wide range of topics, from chef-approved ways to grill indoors, to keeping your home safe after a hurricane.
 That variety is evident in our top posts of the year.
 We are grateful to our readers – … Continue reading "AHAM’s Top 5 Posts of 2017"

 Allergies tend to grab our attention when the seasons change and symptoms rear their ugly heads.
 In the fall, tree pollen tends to get the blame for our respiratory misery.
 Other common allergens like dust mites can cause trouble all year long.
 Regardless of whether your allergy symptoms are seasonal, regular and proper vacuuming should … Continue reading "Vacuum away indoor and outdoor allergens"